Centenary Test: Match description

 Day Four (16 March): Marsh duly reached his third Test century (173 balls, 295 minutes) before Chappell declared at 9 for 419 (Marsh 110 not out), setting England a target of 463, which would be a world-record fourth innings chase if successful.
 Walker kept Australia on top by grabbing the wicket of Bob Woolmer with the score at 28, but England finally managed to steady.
 Derek Randall, an eccentric presence at the wicket who was yet to achieve much at Test level, started playing some shots and generally frustrating the Australians with his antics.
 His unique presence deflected much of the tension, as did a partnership of 85 with Mike Brearley.
 When Brearley fell, Amiss continued supporting Randall, who proceeded to 87 not out at stumps.
 England needed 272 on the last day with eight wickets in hand.

 Day Five (17 March): Much rested on the shoulders of Randall and Amiss, but after playing one of his best knocks against Australia, Amiss lost concentration and fell to the part-time medium pace of Chappell for 64.
 By this time, Randall was well beyond his century, his first in Tests, and looked capable of winning the match if he was well supported at the other end.
 With his total on 161, Randall was given out to a catch by Marsh, but Marsh indicated that he didn't take the ball cleanly, so the Australians recalled the batsman.
-After a promising half century partnership with Greig had hauled England to within 117 runs of an improbable victory, Randall fell to a brilliant one handed catch by Cosier from the spin of O'Keeffe.
+After a promising half century partnership with Greig had hauled England to within 117 runs of victory, Randall fell to a brilliant one handed catch by Cosier from the spin of O'Keeffe.
 He made 174 off 353 balls in a marathon 446 minutes.
 With the breach made, Lillee returned to attack the tail and although England continued to fight, the wickets tumbled at regular intervals.
 Finally, Lillee trapped Alan Knott on the crease with a fast, straight delivery to earn an lbw decision and victory for his country.
 It took a few moments before it was realised that the winning margin of 45 runs was exactly the same as it had been 100 years before.
 Randall received the man of the match award, ahead of Lillee (who took eleven wickets for the match) and Marsh.